xzyaoi/xzyaoi.github.io/content/about.md

 {{< figure class="avatar" src="/avatar.jpg" >}}

-Xiaozhe Yao is a first-year doctoral student advised by [Prof. Dr. Ce Zhang](https://zhangce.github.io/) at [DS3Lab](https://ds3lab.com), [Systems Group](https://systems.ethz.ch/), [Department of Computer Science](https://inf.ethz.ch/), [ETH Zurich](https://ethz.ch).
-He is also a research consultant at [Together](https://together.xyz) in his spare time.
+Xiaozhe Yao is a first-year doctoral student at [Systems Group](https://systems.ethz.ch/), [Department of Computer Science](https://inf.ethz.ch/), [ETH Zurich](https://ethz.ch).
 With interests spanning from MLOps to Data-Centric Systems, his dream is to democratize machine learning and make it accessible to a wider range of audience.

 Prior to ETH Zurich, Xiaozhe Yao gained his Master's degree at the [University of Zurich](https://uzh.ch) in Data Science, advised by Prof. Dr. [Michael Böhlen](https://www.ifi.uzh.ch/en/dbtg/Staff/Boehlen.html) and [Qing Chen](https://qingchen3.github.io/).
 Before that, he completed his Bachelor’s study at [Shenzhen University](https://szu.edu.cn) in Computer Science, advised by Prof. Dr. [Shiqi Yu](http://yushiqi.cn/).
 He interned at [Shenzhen Institute of Advanced Technology](https://siat.ac.cn) in 2016 as a data scientist.